juliettef/IconFontCppHeaders/README.md

 ### Generating Pro header files
 Download the Font Awesome Pro Web package.
 To generate the headers, drop *icons.yml* in the same directory as *GenerateIconFontCppHeaders.py* before running the script.
 The file *icons.yml* is under *..\fontawesome-pro-n.n.n-web\metadata\icons.yml* where *n.n.n* is the version number.

+## Ionicons and webfont Material Design Icons
+Unsupported as of 29 Apr 2020.
+See [Issue #16](https://github.com/juliettef/IconFontCppHeaders/issues/16).

 ## Example Code